-One in two women, and one in five men, over 60 will, statistically, suffer from osteoporosis, and 1 in 5 of those will sustain a bone fracture due to this disease.
+One in two women, and one in five men, over 60 will, statistically, suffer from osteoporosis.
+Of those 1 in 5 will sustain a bone fracture due to this disease.
 It silently makes the bone structure thinner, become fragile and eventually give way without any adequate trauma (sneezing, coughing, etc.).
 The only way to detect osteoporosis is performing a bone density measurement – available at Clinica SANDALF – and start treatment accordingly.
 If treated in time the disasters outcome of osteoporosis can be prevented.
 The bone most often effected are the spinal vertebrae, and the result could be the unpredictable and complete collapse of one or even more of those effected vertebrae.
 In most cases proper pain killing medication and very gentle exercises and mobilization can keep those patients going.
-But in some cases it might be necessary to perform a special type of surgery (Cyphoplastic), in which the collapsed vertebra would be filled up with and stabilized with a special bone cement.
+But in some cases it might be necessary to perform a special type of back surgery (Cyphoplastic), in which the collapsed vertebra would be filled up and stabilized with a special bone cement.
 If you would like to know more about the treatment of osteoporosis please get in touch with us.

 Rheuma – Gout